Michael Hintze, Baron Hintze: Conservative Party donations

 In 2006, at the time of the Cash for Peerages allegations concerning the Labour Party, Hintze voluntarily revealed he was one of the previously anonymous patrons who had made loans to the Conservative Party.
 In 2011 his known loans and donations to the party totalled around £4 million.
 In the five months to September 2011 he donated £31,000, enough to grant him membership of the Conservative Treasurers' Group, the second highest rung on the party's donor's ladder, which allows its members access to senior Conservative figures through a series of lunches, receptions and campaign launches.

 In May 2008, David Cameron declared a donation from Hintze to the Conservative Party that was used to pay for drinks receptions for Tory MPs and their partners.

 In October 2011, it was revealed that Adam Werritty, a close friend and business associate of then Secretary of State for Defence Liam Fox, was provided with a free desk by Hintze at CQS's London base as part of his £29,000 donation to Fox's charity The Atlantic Bridge.
 Hintze also supplied a private jet for Fox and Werritty to fly from the United States to London in May 2011.
 These disclosures led to the resignation of Liam Fox (who was then Secretary of State for Defence) and the dismissal of Hintze's then-charity adviser, Oliver Hylton.

 During the 2019 United Kingdom general election campaign Hintze donated £341,225 to the Conservative Party.

 Honours

-In 2005 Hintze was appointed a Knight Commander of the Papal Order of St. Gregory (KCSG) by Pope Benedict XVI and was later was elevated as a Knight Grand Cross of the same Order (GCSG).
+In 2005 Hintze was appointed a Knight Commander of the Papal Order of St. Gregory (KCSG) by Pope Benedict XVI and was later elevated as a Knight Grand Cross of the same Order (GCSG).

 In January 2013, Hintze was appointed Member of the Order of Australia (AM) for his "significant service to the community through philanthropic contributions to organisations supporting the arts, health and education."

 He was knighted in the United Kingdom's 2013 Birthday Honours for services to the arts.
 He received his accolade on 23 October 2013 by The Prince of Wales at Buckingham Palace.

 It was announced on 14 October 2022, that as part of the 2022 Special Honours, Hintze would be appointed a life peer.
 On 3 November 2022, he was created Baron Hintze, of Dunster in the County of Somerset.